-Cevat Giray is a Principal Economist at the European Bank for Reconstruction and Development in London, researcher at the London School of Economics and Political Science (LSE) and a doctoral candidate in Economics at University of London, Royal Holloway College (RHUL).
-He also works as a teaching associate at the LSE and University College London (UCL).
+Cevat Giray is Principal Economist at the European Bank for Reconstruction and Development in London, researcher at London School of Economics and Political Science (LSE) and a doctoral candidate in Economics at University of London, Royal Holloway College (RHUL).
+His current work mainly focuses on labor market discrimination, female entrepreneurship, and economics of fertility.
+He occasionally contributes to the social inclusion agenda of World Economic Forum, and writes for LSE Business Review and University of Oxford based collaborative blog, openpop.

+Prior to joining the European Bank for Reconstruction and Development, Cevat Giray also worked as a teaching associate at LSE and University College London (UCL).
 He received his BA in Economics from Istanbul University and MA in Economics from State University of New York at Albany where he also served as a Lead Senator in the University Senate.
-He occasionally contributes to the University of Oxford based collaborative blog, openpop.